chiangyaw/pcs-fargate-demo/README.md

 3. Do the same on the protected DVWA page, check on the result and logs.

-#### Demo 3 - Runtime Protection
+#### Demo 3 - Runtime Protection (Process)
 1. For runtime, you will need to create a runtime rule.
 Go to Prisma Cloud > Runtime Security > DEFEND > Runtime > App-Embedded policy > Add rule.

-Work in Progress
+Give it any name, and on the Scope, choose the existing collection that you have created on the previous demo, and click Select collections.
+On the Denied & fallback section, change the Effect to Prevent, and under the Processes textbox, place in commands such as whoami, pwd, ls, cat.
+Click Save.

+2. Go back to the DVWA page (unprotected), on the Command Injection page, key in the same text as above, and see what's the behaviour.
+    ```
+    127.0.0.1| cat /etc/passwd
+    ```

+3. You will notice that there is no output shown on the page, and you can cross check the event on Prisma Cloud.

+#### Demo 4 - Detect Information Leakage
+1. Back to the DVWA page (protected), click on PHP info.
+See what is the behaviour, and what is logged on Prisma Cloud.

+Note: The phpinfo() function outputs a detailed HTML page containing information about the PHP environment.
+It can reveal sensitive information about the server configuration, so it should be used with caution and restricted to authorized users

+#### Demo 5 - File Upload Control
+1. On Prisma Cloud page, go back to the WAAS rule created, on the Access control tab, click on File uploads, enable File uploads, and change the action to Prevent.
+Choose a file type to be allowed (such as png), click Save.

+2. On the DVWA page (protected), go to File upload, choose file, and upload a file that is not in the allowed list (such as pdf), click upload.

+3. You will notice that it is blocked by Prisma Cloud with Access denied page.
+Look into the event generated on Prisma Cloud.

+#### Demo 6 - Vulnerability & Compliance Management
+1. With App-Embedded Defender, the Defender is scanning the deploy image and see whether there is any vulnerability as well.
+Click on MONITOR > Vulnerabilities > Images > Deployed.

+2. You should see ```vulnerables/web-dvwa```.
+Click into it and see what are the vulnerabilities associated with this image.
+You can also click into the Compliance tab for compliance issue as well.

+You can always explore other demo or capabilities provided by Prisma Cloud.
+Once done, don't forget to `terraform destroy` the test environment.